Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Let's get right into the content!

-# Paper 1 -1.1.2 Physical Systems
-# 1.1 Option B –- Glaciated Landscapes
+# 1.1.2 Physical - Glaciated Landscapes

 *"Feeling a little like a **[drumlin](#drumlins)** today."*